mbeaudru/modern-js-cheatsheet/readme.md

 Non-static methods can call static methods in 2 ways;
 1. ###### Using the class name.

+To get access to a static method from a non-static method we use the class name and call the static method like a property. e.g `ClassName.StaticMethodName`

 ```js
 class Repo{
   static getName() {